kksgandhi/personal_site/coherentism todo.md

 philosophy seems obvious, but it's more about the confidence of having seen something from every angle and being absolutely certain it is true.

 Blood is compulsory

+Abstract morality still appeals to common sense morality through analogy, e.g. the violinist example works because it's not socially acceptable to chain someone up

+Breaking the rules requires the maturity to understand why they are there in the first place.

+The kindness power fantasy and intellectual power fantasy

+intentionally being bad (Minecraft, influencers, controversial games, discussion building games)